luukfroling/BEP/parts/03-theory.md

 ## Basics CT scans

 A computed tomography (CT) scanner is an imaging device that uses x-rays to create cross-sectional images of an object.
 It consists of an x-ray source and a detector placed at a distance from each other.
 During scanning, both the source and the detector will rotate around the object to be imaged at several angles.
-For each step, the source emits x-rays that pass through the object; the transmitted photons are measured by the detector.
+For each step, the source emits x-rays that pass through the object and the transmitted photons are measured by the detector.
 The number of detected photons at position i along the detector for an ideal, noise-free measurement is given by:

 ```{math}
 :label: first_equation